What is geography?

-All geography majors complete a field experience such as study abroad, research, an internship, or service learning.
+All geography majors complete a field experience such as overseas study, research, an internship, or service learning.

 Why study geography at Virginia Tech?

-- Hand-on learning is a hallmark of the program.
-Students are required to take part in a field experience that may include any of the following: overseas study, research, internship, or service-learning.
+- Hands-on learning is a hallmark of the program.
+Students are required to take part in a field experience that may include any of the following: overseas study, research, internship, or service learning.